Monika-81/wanderlust-p5/README.md

 - My mentor **Sammy Dartnall** at Code Institute for valuable input, support and encouragement.
 - The Code Institute Tutor support when I got stuck with bugs uploading the content to Heroku.
 - The Slack community for being such an open, warm and sharing place.
-- **Viet Hoang** for letting me run the app by him and for getting user experience input before, during and at the final stage of the project.

 [Back to top](#wanderlust)